 - The fastest setup, 48-72 hours

-- Once you get the line of credit, requests for funds are wired to your bank in minutes
+- Once you get the line of credit, requests for funds are wired to your bank on the same day

 - You can use your line of credit whenever needed